 Merely seconds into the restart, Bulbul is brought on for Mbioka to rapturous applause.
-His first touch is something akin to martial arts and, funny enough, the showboater manages to pull it off.
-His introduction seems to reignite the fire in his teammate’s hearts, the Falcons once again spread their wings.
-They play with conviction.
+His first touch is something akin to martial arts and, funny enough, the show boater manages to pull it off.
+His introduction seems to reignite the fire in his teammate’s hearts, the Falcons spread their wings again, they play with conviction.

 The away team is increasingly becoming frustrated and the upbeat home fans don’t seem to help one bit.
-At one point, they try to double team the Falcon’s CDM but hawatoshi mboga; Bulbul glides past them.
+At one point, two opposing players try to double team Falcon’s CDM but hawatoshi mboga; Bulbul glides past them.

 Throughout the second half, the Falcons, chasing the game, have been playing with a sense of urgency.
-And in the dying minutes, Taqwa’s chief tormentor, picks up the ball in his own half and unleashes, one last kick, a defense splitting pass which leads to Falcon forward, Abraham Rogato, being brought down on, what seems to be, the 18 yard box.
+And, in the dying minutes, Bulbul picks up the ball in his own half and unleashes, one last kick, a defense splitting pass which leads to Falcon forward, Abraham Rogato, being brought down on what seems to be the 18 yard box.

 Was it a genuine foul?
 Was it simulation?
 Was it in the box?
 Was it outside the box?
 I don’t know, it doesn’t matter.
 The referee is pointing to the spot.
 The decision does not augur well with the opposing players and no sooner has the referee given the penalty, than… pandemonium.